hpesoj/gsl-pointers/PROPOSAL.md

 #### <a name="motivation/why-not-observer_ptr"></a>Why not `observer_ptr<T>`?

-Both `indirect` and [`observer_ptr`](http://en.cppreference.com/w/cpp/experimental/observer_ptr) (proposed in [N4282](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4282.pdf)) are pointer-like types intended to replace `T*` when it represents a single object of type `T` without implying ownership.
-The stated objective of `observer_ptr` is as a "vocabulary type", a type that documents the author's intended purpose.
+Both `indirect` and [`observer_ptr`](http://en.cppreference.com/w/cpp/experimental/observer_ptr) (proposed in [N4282](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4282.pdf)) are pointer-like types intended to replace `T*` wherever it represents a single object of type `T` without implying ownership.
+The stated objective of `observer_ptr` is as a "vocabulary type"—a type that documents the author's intended purpose.
 Given that documentation of intent is a significant aim of this proposal, it seems that there is substantial overlap of the objectives of this proposal and those of N4282.

-The fundamental difference between `indirect` and `observer_ptr` is that the design of the latter seems to have been based on `unique_ptr`.
-We would argue that, while such a design is suitable for a pointer-like type that manages the lifetime of the object to which it points (a.k.a. a "smart pointer"), it is not optimal for a non-owning pointer-like type.
+The fundamental difference between `indirect` and `observer_ptr` is that the latter seems to be based on `unique_ptr`.
+We would argue that, while such a design is suitable for a pointer-like type that manages the lifetime of the object to which it refers (a "smart pointer"), it is sub-optimal for a non-owning pointer-like type.
 We believe that `indirect` is better suited to its intended purpose than `observer_ptr`.

-Firstly, like `unique_ptr<T>`, `observer_ptr<T>` required explicit construction from `T*`, which makes for code that is somewhat verbose:
+Firstly, like `unique_ptr<T>`, the only way to construct an `observer_ptr<T>` is by explicit construction from `T*`:

 ```c++
 foo f, g;